 However, there are many overlooked and underutilized pain management techniques that offer better and longer-lasting results.
-Chiropractic, injections and nerve blocks, physical therapy, occupational therapy and psychotherapy are just a few.
+Chiropractic, injections and nerve blocks, occupational therapy and psychotherapy are just a few.
 Several of these modalities teach skills patients can use to manage their pain and maximize their levels of functioning.

 The pain management doctors at Pain Stop Clinics know that when you’re in pain you just want it to stop.
 Don’t accept medications that don’t get to the root of the problem and put you at risk for addiction, overdose and death.
 Pain Stop Clinics use responsible pain management techniques to alleviate your Complex Regional Pain Syndrome.

 Your Pain Stops Here

 We are dedicated to giving you the same level of personalized, attentive care we expect for our own families.
 You’ll be treated with kindness, honesty and respect as we partner with you to ensure you live pain free.